Azure-Samples/netappfiles-cli-pool-change-sample/README.md

 # Azure NetAppFiles Pool Change Script Sample for Azure CLI

-This project demonstrates how to use CLI NetAppFile module to perform a pool change on a Volume for the Microsoft.NetApp resource provider.
+This project demonstrates how to use Azure CLI NetAppFile module to perform a pool change on a Volume for the Microsoft.NetApp resource provider.

 In this sample application we perform the following operations: